 Big Rapids, MI 49307

-Please take a moment to review this video and review the information prepared for the public event on April 12, 2017.
+Please take a moment to review this video and review the information that was prepared for the public event held on April 12, 2017.

 The MDEQ reviews all comments; however, the number of comments received is not one of the factors considered in permit decisions.
 For this permit application process, comments providing a legal or scientific justification for denying, altering or approving the permit will be considered based on the regulatory decision framework outlined in Section 17.

 See below for links to the application and other related documents.